Western Governors University: WGU Indiana

 WGU Indiana is WGU's first satellite school, created on June 11, 2010, by executive order of then-governor Mitch Daniels.
 At its founding, Daniels stated "Today we mark the beginning of, in a real sense, Indiana's eighth state university".
 With this partnership, WGU Indiana is approved for Indiana state grants and scholarships offered through the State Student Assistance Commission of Indiana (SSACI).
 Students graduating from Ivy Tech, the state's community college system, can take advantage of an articulation agreement which allows them to transfer all credits, waive the application fee, and receive a 5% discount on tuition.
 The school is based in Indianapolis.
 Alison Bell was named the school's chancellor in March 2019.

 WGU Washington

 WGU Washington was created in April 2011, with the passing of House Bill 1822.
 It was signed into law by Governor Christine Gregoire.
 Former Washington State governor Mike Lowry was one of the founding governors of the university.
 A bill passed in April 2013 made students eligible for state grants like in-state schools.
-A transfer agreement allows students who graduate from state community colleges to receive a 5% discount.
+A transfer agreement allows students who graduate from state community Schools to receive a 5% discount.
 The founding Washington chancellor was former Bellevue College president Jean Floten.
 Floten retired in 2017.
 Richard Cummins, who was president of Columbia Basin College, served as chancellor for a year before retiring in April 2017.
 On April 26, 2018, Tonya Drake became the chancellor of WGU Washington.